T. Schreiber Studio and Theatre

 Feel free to contact us for details: (212) 741-0209, firstname.lastname@example.org.

 Student Acceptance at a SEVP Approved School

-Before you can apply at a U.S. embassy or consulate for an F or M student visa, you must first apply to and be accepted by a SEVP approved school.
+Before you can apply at a U.S. embassy or consulate for an M student visa, you must first apply to and be accepted by a SEVP approved school.
 Visit the Department of State EducationUSA website to learn about educational opportunities for undergraduate and graduate study, opportunities for scholars, admissions, and more.

 When you are accepted by the U.S. school you plan to attend, you will be enrolled in the Student and Exchange Visitor Information System (SEVIS).
 You must pay the SEVIS I-901 Fee.
 The U.S. school will provide you with a Form I-20 to present to the consular officer when you attend your visa interview.
 If your spouse and/or children intend to reside with you in the United States while you study, they must obtain individual Form I-20s, but they do not pay the SEVIS fee.
 Visit the U.S. Immigration and Customs Enforcement (ICE) Student and Exchange Visitor Program (SEVP) website to learn more about SEVIS and the SEVIS I-901 Fee.

 How to Apply

 There are several steps to apply for a visa.
 The order of these steps and how you complete them may vary at the U.S. embassy or consulate where you apply.
 Please consult the instructions available on the embassy or consulate website where you intend to apply.

 While interviews are generally not required for applicants of certain ages outlined below, consular officers have the discretion to require an interview of any applicant, regardless of age.